Help2Pay Review

 Local-bank deposit gateway, automated bank-transfer payouts, multi-currency settlement (USDT, BTC, SWIFT, SEPA), Merchant Risk Guarantee program

-Three product lines and that is all of them.
-Deposit gateway — players authenticate inside their own online banking portal, funds clear to the merchant balance in real time, no card data touches the merchant.
-Payout gateway — outbound bank transfers to player accounts, integration document v1.0.32 specifies the POST request shape with merchant code, transaction ID, currency code and member code parameters.
-Settlement layer — merchants can request settlement at any time and have it processed in three hours, in USDT, Bitcoin, SWIFT or SEPA depending on the configured destination.
-There is no fraud product sold separately, no chargeback management, no recurring-billing tool, no subscription-management product.
-The Merchant Risk Guarantee is a contractual addition rather than a standalone product.
-Help2Pay positions itself as a single-purpose ASEAN bank-rail aggregator, which is what it actually is.
+There are three product lines.
+The deposit gateway lets players authenticate inside their own online banking portal, so funds clear to the merchant balance in real time and no card data touches the merchant.
+The payout gateway handles outbound bank transfers to player accounts, where integration document v1.0.32 specifies the POST request shape with merchant code, transaction ID, currency code and member code parameters.
+The settlement layer lets merchants request settlement at any time and have it processed in three hours, in USDT, Bitcoin, SWIFT or SEPA depending on the configured destination.
+There is no fraud product sold separately, no chargeback management, no recurring-billing tool and no subscription-management product, and the Merchant Risk Guarantee is a contractual addition rather than a standalone product.
+Help2Pay is a single-purpose ASEAN bank-rail aggregator.

 Payment Methods

 Bank-transfer methods, country by country.
 Malaysia: FPX, Maybank2u, CIMB Clicks, Hong Leong Connect, Public Bank PBe, RHB Now, AmOnline.
 Indonesia: BCA KlikBCA, Mandiri Internet Banking, BNI Internet Banking, BRI Internet Banking, Permata Net, CIMB Niaga.
 Vietnam: Vietcombank, Techcombank, Sacombank, BIDV, VietinBank, MB Bank.
 Thailand: Bangkok Bank iBanking, Kasikornbank K-Cyber, Siam Commercial Bank SCB Easy, Krungsri Online, Krungthai Bank KTB Netbank.
 Philippines: BDO Online, Metrobank Direct, UnionBank Online, Landbank iAccess, PNB Internet Banking.
-No card processing across any country.
-No e-wallets — no GCash, no PayMaya, no GrabPay, no TrueMoney, no DANA, no OVO, no MoMo, no ZaloPay.
-Those are different aggregators (2C2P, dLocal, PayMongo, Xendit, Doku, Midtrans).
+There is no card processing across any country, and no e-wallets (no GCash, no PayMaya, no GrabPay, no TrueMoney, no DANA, no OVO, no MoMo, no ZaloPay), which are handled by different aggregators (2C2P, dLocal, PayMongo, Xendit, Doku, Midtrans).
 No crypto deposit, no Apple Pay, no Google Pay, no PayPal.
-The method list is unambiguously bank-transfer-led.
+The method list is bank-transfer-led.

 Verticals

 Published as iGaming, trading and "more."
-The trading vertical specifically means forex and CFD brokers — IQ Option's documented integration is the cleanest reference, and broker review sites describe Help2Pay as the most-used Philippines deposit method on platforms like that.
-The iGaming references are We88, BK8 and BC.Game — all three are ASEAN-focused casino operators.
+The trading vertical specifically means forex and CFD brokers, where IQ Option's documented integration is the cleanest reference and broker review sites describe Help2Pay as the most-used Philippines deposit method on platforms like that.
+The iGaming references are We88, BK8 and BC.Game, all three ASEAN-focused casino operators.
 The eCommerce angle exists in marketing but is not the dominant use case in named client coverage.
-There is no responsible-gaming product, no self-exclusion API, no operator-side player KYC — Help2Pay does not market itself as a regulated-gambling specialist in the way Trust Payments, Solidgate or Nuvei do, even though gambling is clearly a primary vertical in practice.
+There is no responsible-gaming product, no self-exclusion API and no operator-side player KYC, so Help2Pay does not market itself as a regulated-gambling specialist the way Trust Payments or Nuvei do, even though gambling is clearly a primary vertical in practice.

 | Feature | Status | Details |